Best Door and Window Sensors of 2024

 Siren costs extra

 A contact sensor is one of the simplest ways to create a security perimeter around your home.
-This tiny device helps you know when a window's open or a door's ajar.
-Our top door and window sensor pick is the YoLink Smart Home Starter Kit, which uses a hub to connect to your internet router for mobile app controls.
+This tiny device helps you know when a window is open or a door is ajar.
+Our top door and window sensor pick is the YoLink Smart Home Starter Kit, which uses a hub that connects to your internet router for mobile app controls.
 It comes with four long-range sensors, and it's surprisingly affordable to add more.

 Like the other entries on this list, there's no professional monitoring available, but that's better left to a dedicated home security system (which also uses entry sensors).
 Check out our door and window sensor picks below.